L3tum/HardwareInformation/README.md

 `dotnet add package HardwareInformation`

-Starting with version 2.1.20 HardwareInformation is also available via Github Package Registry!

 Get hardware information from the gatherer

-`MachinInformation info = MachineInformationGatherer.GatherInformation(bool skipClockspeedTest = true)`
+`MachineInformation info = MachineInformationGatherer.GatherInformation(bool skipClockspeedTest = true)`

 Result is cached internally so don't worry about calling it multiple times